Every tennis player has at least once asked themselves, how are these tennis courts made? What’s underneath the courts?

-There are four types of surfaces for tennis courts; clay, grass, hard court, and carpet.
+There are 3 types of surfaces for tennis courts:

-These courts may be created indoors or outdoors.
+These courts may be created indoors or outdoors and each surface can affect how you play the game.

 Grass courts are comprised of various grasses grown on hard, compressed soil.
 Before growing the grass, the soil needs to be packed and rolled to provide a suitable base for the court.